kizu/kizu.ru/src/documents/posts/2015-02-10-(fun)-nested-links/index.en.md

 As an example, there are a bunch of new tags in the latest specs that you already should know, like `details` and `figure`.
 Guess what: by specs you can use them only in flow-level contexts: you can’t have pictures with captions illustrating some word inside a paragraph, you can’t have a description or footnotes for some words inside a paragraph or a heading (and what other than `details` tag would fit for this?), you can’t have a lot of cases that someone doing specs couldn’t think of.

 The `<object>` trick solves all those problems.
 The question is only if such usage would be feasible for you.
 And I’d say that a lot of restrictions on specs are useless and an ability to work around them, with valid arguments, is priceless.

+## Update from 2015-03-05

+[Vladimir Rodkin](https://github.com/VovanR) found out that Firefox’ Flashblock plugin removes “broken objects”, and it treats attributeless `<object>` as such.
+Adding unknown mime-type like `type="lol/wut"` fixes this problem and Fx starts to show the object properly.